Importance of Memorandum of Association

 -

 Liability Clause - It mentions the limited or unlimited liability of each of its members.
-This clause will state the amount each member will have to pay up in the event of liquidation of the company.
+This clause will state the amount each member will have to pay in the event of liquidation of the company.

 -

-Association and Subscription Clause - The memorandum needs to be subscribed by at least 7 members in the case of a Public limited company and at least 2 in the case of a private company
+Association and Subscription Clause - The memorandum needs to be subscribed by at least 7 members in the case of a Public limited company and at least 2 in the case of a private company.

-The importance of the Memorandum of Association
+The Importance of the Memorandum of Association

 It brings about transparency and is the medium via which all the stakeholders get full information regarding the company.